Jingo88/booze_api/README.md

 * Users will be able to Create, Read, Update, or Delete from this database
 * Curse words will be replaced with the word `"Puppies"`
+* Users can search for whiskeys by their `IDs / Primary Keys`
-* If a user wants to enter data through a form, it must be passed in as the three properties:
+* If you are submitting data through a form, or through post man, the keys must be
 	* name
 	* type
 	* price
-* Users can search by `id` or `name`

 ### Set Up